Particular/docs.particular.net/servicecontrol/configure-non-privileged-service-account.md

  * `particular.servicecontrol.timeouts`
  * `particular.servicecontrol.timeoutsdispatcher`

-In addition, connection string must enable access to the configured audit and error queues and the corresponding forwarding queues.
+In addition, the connection string must enable access to the configured audit and error queues and the corresponding forwarding queues.
 These are typical:

  * `audit`
  * `error`
- * `error.log`
+ * `error.log` (optional)
- * `audit.log`
+ * `audit.log` (optional)

 If the connection string does not provide appropriate rights, the service will fail to start.